YousraElmag/YousraElmag/README.md

 # 💫 About Me:
 Hello!
-I’m Yusra, a passionate developer from Egypt.<br><br>My journey into the tech world began after completing my degree in Archaeology at Cairo University.
+I’m Yousra, a passionate developer from Egypt.<br><br>My journey into the tech world began after completing my degree in Archaeology at Cairo University.
 Along the way, I’ve lived in several countries, explored diverse cultures, and mastered a variety of hobbies, each shaping my unique perspective.<br><br>My latest passion is programming.
 I started as a self-taught developer and later honed my skills through an HackYourFutur academy where I gained professional expertise.
 Since then, I’ve worked on a number of impactful projects that reflect my dedication to learning and growth

 # 💻 Tech Stack: